 But how much does the willpower of our childhood decide what we shall become in our adulthood?

 We have many names for willpower: determination, single-mindedness, drive, resolve, self-discipline, and perhaps even grit.
-The psychologists explain willpower, or self-control, in a short and sweet way:
+Psychologists explain willpower, or self-control, shortly and sweetly as the ability to resist short-term temptations to achieve long-term goals.

 Roy Baumeister, a Francis Eppes Professor of Psychology at Florida State University, and author of the bestselling book Willpower: Rediscovering the Greatest Human Strength, lays down a few steps for us to achieve our goals: